There is no cost to SCFHP members for medically necessary screening and testing for COVID-19.

 Medi-Cal members, call 1-877-509-0294 24 hours a day, 7 days a week.

 Cal MediConnect members, call 1-844-803-6962 24 hours a day, 7 days a week.

 An advice nurse can help by phone when you’re not sure what kind of care you need.
 He or she will ask about your symptoms and tell you:

 - If you need to go to Urgent Care

 - If you can wait to see your doctor (within 24 hours, 3 days, or longer)

 - How to take care of your symptoms at home

-The advice nurse may refer you to your primary care providers.
+The advice nurse may refer you to your primary care providers and can also connect you to a telehealth doctor who can go through your symptoms, recommend a treatment, and can even send a prescription to your nearest pharmacy if needed.
 If you have COVID-19 symptoms, the advice nurse can provide information on what to do if you have been exposed to COVID-19, where to get details about testing, and how to use the CDC symptom tracker.